 The first thing to do is to search your job prospects on internet.
-You should have a very well prepared resume that could tell anything about you even if you are not physically there.
-Many Turkish companies speak English, some speak German, French, Italian, Spanish, Arabic, Russian etc. You definitely hear from them with an invitation for an interview.
+You should have a very well-prepared resume that could tell anything about you even if you are not physically there.
+Many Turkish companies speak English, some speak German, French, Italian, Spanish, Arabic, Russian etc. You hear from them with an invitation for an interview.

-Some of the best paid and most professional works in Turkey are in the various embassies, consulates and non-governmental organisations.
+Some of the best paid and most professional works in Turkey are in the various embassies, consulates and non-governmental organizations.
 But the competition is always intense.

 One possibility is to teach your native language at a language school or on a private tuition.
 There is a great hunger for English language teaching in Turkey which means that this sort of work is easy to find.
 However, the best paid jobs with the best conditions go to people with a degree and proper TESOL, TEFL, CELTA or TOIEC qualifications.
 The best thing to do is to take a relevant course.

 If you find a job while in Turkey, you may have to leave the country to apply for a work permit and then come back in again.

 Employment in Turkey is mainly governed by Turkish Labor Law and Trade Union Law.
 Working permits are granted by The Ministry of Labor.
 After finding a job at a Turkish company, the company should apply for the working permit on behalf of the foreigner.
 There is no guarantee that the Ministry will provide the foreigner with a working permit.